artsy-entrepreneurs/CryptoIsWorthLearning/README.md

 I arrived at this focused long-term filmmaking goal after taking a sabatical from my software engineering job ([link](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1)), learning from my many entrepreneurial failures ([link](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1)), struggling with dyslexia and ADHD ([link](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1)), undergoing a difficult yet divine journey of finding myself ([link](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1)), and with some much needed help from accidental mentors ([link](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1)).

 CryptoMentee is a culmination of all of that.

-As you explore all the links, sections, and video of this project, you will find that TODO.

-It will be an honor if you join this journey as a [CryptoMentor](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1).
+And it will be an honor if you join this journey as a [CryptoMentor](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1).

 Thanks, Sumeet.